alexmolas/alexmolas.github.io/_posts/2023-01-16-buy-used-cars.md

 # tldr

 When considering buying a used car, you're not just acquiring a mode of transportation, but also valuable insight into the car's longevity.
 By knowing the car has stood the test of time for a certain number of years, you can make an informed decision on its durability.
 Additionally, it's a well-known fact that the price of a car decreases as it ages.
 By combining these two pieces of information, you can craft a strategy to minimize your overall spending on cars throughout your lifetime.
-In this post, we'll reveal the sweet spot for purchasing used cars - around $13$ years old.
+In this post, we'll reveal the sweet spot for purchasing used cars - around $14$ years old.

+The notebook I used to generate the results in this post can be found [here](https://github.com/alexmolas/alexmolas.github.io/blob/master/notebooks/used-cars/used-cars-simulation.ipynb).

 # Introduction